nanditha16/Python/src/DS_Algo/README.md

     - “I reorder the list in three in-place steps.
 First, I find the middle with slow/fast pointers.
 Second, I reverse the second half.
 Third, I merge the two halves by alternating nodes: L0, Ln, L1, Ln-1, ….
 Splitting at the middle ensures we weave ends inward without extra storage.
 Each node is visited a constant number of times, so it’s O(n) time and O(1) extra space.”
     - Time Complexity: O(n)
     - Space Complexity: O(1)

+## *** IMPORTNAT***
+26. isValidBST(self, root: Optional[TreeNode]) -> bool: Validate Binary Search Tree
+    - “I validate a BST with DFS and value bounds.
+Each node must lie in an open interval (low, high).
+Starting at (-∞, +∞), when I go left I tighten the upper bound to node.val; when I go right I raise the lower bound to node.val.
+If any node violates low < val < high, return false; if I finish, it’s valid.
+This enforces the BST rule globally, not just with immediate children.
+Time: O(n).
+Space: O(h) recursion stack (h = tree height).
+Duplicates are disallowed because of strict <.”
+    - Time Complexity: O(n) — each node is visited once.
+    - Space Complexity: O(h) — where h is the height of the tree (due to recursion stack).